machaao/rasa-sample-nlu-bot/README.md

 ```
 heroku login
 ```
-* Create a new app on Heroku and note down the app name.
+* Create a new app on Heroku and note down your heroku app name

 * Push and deploy the docker image to Heroku.
 ```